Archiev19/saransh-ai/docs/USER_GUIDE.md

 ### 2. Getting Summaries
 1. While reading an article, click "**Generate Summary**"
+2. Choose your preferred summarization method:
+   - AI (BART) - More concise, may take longer
+   - Extractive (TextRank) - Faster, 100% accurate
-2. The summary will appear in a new tab
+3. The summary will appear in a new tab
-3. Switch between article and summary using the tabs
+4. Switch between article and summary using the tabs
-4. Copy the summary with one click using the copy button
+5. Copy the summary with one click using the copy button

 ### 3. Clean Reading Mode
 - Clear, properly spaced paragraphs